opensearch-project/sql/docs/user/general/values.rst

 Here is an example::

-    od> SELECT firstname, employer LIKE 'Quility', email LIKE '%com' FROM accounts;
+    os> SELECT firstname, employer LIKE 'Quility', email LIKE '%com' FROM accounts;
     fetched rows / total rows = 4/4
     +-------------+---------------------------+---------------------+
     | firstname   | employer LIKE 'Quility'   | email LIKE '%com'   |